 1.1.
 Composite-type attributes used in join, filter, and order conditions must include reference types only (CatalogRef, DocumentRef.[…] and so on).
 We recommend that you do not include nonreference types, such as String, Number, Date, UUID, Boolean, or ValueStorage.

 If your queries do not comply with this recommendation, their performance might be significantly reduced.
-This recommendation is based on the specifics of physical storage of composite-type attributes in DMBS table columns.
+This recommendation is based on the specifics of the physical storage of composite-type attributes in DMBS table columns.

 1.2.
 In some cases you can use the following approach for fulfilling this recommendation: